hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.12-Example-Principal-Components-Analysis.md

 The covariance matrix is a $n$ by $n$ matrix ($n$ being the number of dimensions).
 Its diagonal is the variance of the corresponding dimensions and the other cells are the covariance between the two corresponding dimensions (the amount of redundancy).

 This means that the largest covariance we have between two dimensions the more redundancy exists between these dimensions.
-This also means that the best-fit line is associated with small errors if the covariance is hight.
+This also means that the best-fit line is associated with small errors if the variance is hight.
 To maximize the variance and minimize the covariance (in order to decorrelate the dimensions) means that the ideal covariance matrix is a diagonal matrix (non-zero values in the diagonal only).
 Therefore the diagonalization of the covariance matrix will give us the optimal solution.

 ### Example 2.